SilverHalf/mount-balrior/greer/strategy.md

 #### Main Body

-After a well-executed opening sequence, the squad is in the optimal position to progress the rest of the phase: Reeg is dead, [Greens] are solved, [Blobs of Blight] are deleted and [Enfeebling Miasma] is painting the wall.
+After the opening sequence, Reeg should be dead, [Greens] solved, [Blobs of Blight] deleted and [Enfeebling Miasma] painting the wall.
 Most of these skills have a long enough cooldown that you won't have to deal with them until the next phase.

 Thus follows the main component of fighting [Greer].
 For the <img class='inline chrono'> [Chronomancers] this revolves around providing <img class='inline stability'> [Stability] for the [Sweep the Mold] <font size=2>(or sidestepping if none is available)</font> and, more importantly, using <img class='inline precog'> [Well of Precognition] to block [Stomp the Growth].